cslarsen/q/README.md

 directory.

 The point is to easily grep for class definitions, calls to specific functions, and so on.
-For example, to find the definition of the function `foo_file`, just
+For example, to find the declaration of the function `foo_file`, just do:
-do:

     $ q -r | grep function-decl:foo_file
     tests/foo/foo.c:1:5:function-decl:foo_file:int foo_file() {